 They have high-security standards that fulfill the EU standards

-Charles Parks, a partner and outsourcing specialist at Pinsent Masons, says that companies looking for an outsourcing contractor should consider issues around data protection.
+Charles Parks, a partner and outsourcing specialist at Pinsent Masons, says that companies looking for a contractor in custom software development outsourcing should consider issues around data protection.
 Especially when it concerns customer records or invoice details, he advises choosing countries within the EU – such as Poland or Hungary – which abide by the same data protection legislation as the Western European countries.
 With GDPR coming into force, the importance of data protection was brought to everyone’s attention.
 GDPR gives companies guidelines on how they can operate and manage the data.

 Their price is relatively low

-Although prices per man-hour here are not as low as those found in India or China, the contractors from Eastern Europe often provide high-level skills and a better product quality.
-It is easy to develop it further once you have your own team.
+Although prices per man-hour here are not as low as those found in India or China (in fact, they are often similar to the US or Western European rates, they are definitely, the contractors from Central and Eastern Europe usually provide high-level skills and a better product quality.
+What does it imply?
+The apps are delivered faster, they are more efficient and performant.
+Also, the quality of the code makes it is easy to develop the app further by any other software development team – e.g. if you decide to grow your own in-house team.
 According to Dave Hecker: